ShyandeepDas/ecem202a_project/README.md

-# ecem202a_project: Image Supersampling using pixel subsampling
+# ecem202a_project: Super Resolution with Pixel Subsampling
 This is repository template for UCLA ECEM202A / CSM213A projects.

 Use the folders as follows: